 Investigating taxes in your life

-Students play a game to explore how tax revenues pay for various events and services they encounter in daily life.
+Students play a game to explore how tax revenues pay for various activities and services they encounter in daily life.

 Governments use tax revenues to pay for programs, services, and resources that people need.